Fastest Memory Cards For The Canon T7i / 800D

 Fastest UHS-I Memory Cards

-UHS-I are all around the best cards for the T7i, simply because they perform great and are very reasonably priced.
+UHS-I cards are among the best for the T7i, simply because they perform well and are very reasonably priced.

 Sandisk Extreme Pro U3 64GB